ByMaxAnjos/LCZ4r/README.md

 The development of the package R **LCZ4r** has been led by [Dr. Max Anjos](https://www.researchgate.net/profile/Max-Anjos/research) and joined by:

-–> Dr.Fred Meier, Chair of Climatology, Institute of Ecology, Technische Universität Berlin.
+* –> **Dr.Fred Meier**, Chair of Climatology, Institute of Ecology, Technische Universität Berlin.

-–> Dr. Francisco Castelhano, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.
+* –> **Dr. Francisco Castelhano**, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.

-–> Dayvid Carlos de Medeiros, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.
+* –> **Dayvid Carlos de Medeiros**, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.

-–> Antônio Campos Neto, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.
+* –> **Antônio Campos Neto**, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.

-–> Jonatha Lima Moura, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.
+* –> **Jonatha Lima Moura**, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.

 ### Funding